1890

 Six fire companies protecting 1.8 square miles and 12,678 residents.

-House on Hillsboro Road destroyed by fire.
-Raleigh Fire Department is not notified, but A&M College students assist with unsuccessfully fighting the fire.
+was not notified, but A&M College students assisted with unsuccessfully fighting the fire.
 (January 31, 1890)no01feb90

-Victor Company becomes hose company after
+Victor Company changed from engine to hose company after

 two-horse hose reel reassigned from Rescue Company to Victory Company.
 (March 1,